mwikstrom/paratype/docs/paratype.nonnegativeintegertype.md

 ## nonNegativeIntegerType variable

-Represents a type that matches safer integer values that are greater than or equal to zero
+Represents a type that matches safe integer values that are greater than or equal to zero

 <b>Signature:</b>